 - Lost Child – Build your self-esteem by learning to love yourself.
 Gradually learn to trust yourself and others.

-Are you ready to rebuild your confidence and thereby your happiness and success in life?
+Are you ready to escape your childhood dysfunctional family roles to rebuild your confidence and thereby your happiness and success in life?